Introduction to Jenkins

 - Anyone in the DevOps role would love to incorporate this tool for automating the building process.

-- The novice web developers seeking a career as DevOps shall know how this tool works and how can we configure the build creation process.
+- The novice web developers seeking a career in DevOps shall know how this tool works and how we can configure the build creation process.

 How will this technology help you in career growth?

-- This tool has evolved continuously with time, and new versions have come up with microservices architecture support; this is the architecture to be followed in all large-scale projects like Netflix; all this is going to be handled with Jenkins in the building process.
+- This tool has evolved continuously with time, and new versions have come up with microservices architecture support; large-scale projects like Netflix must follow this architecture.
+It will handle all of this during the building process.

 Conclusion